Exact weights, path metrics, and algebraic Wasserstein distances: Introduction

 \subsubsection{Open questions}

-Now that we have an extension of Wasserstein distance to generalized persistence modules, an obvious question is whether or not there exist effective algorithms for computing it in cases other than the classical one.
-For example, is there an effective algorithm for computing the $1$-Wasserstein distance between two finitely-presented two-parameter persistence modules?
-Furthermore, for particular applications in which generalized persistence modules arise, one may ask whether or not the $p$-Wasserstein distance is stable.
+We have not addressed algorithms for computing our path metric or our algebraic Wasserstein distance, under suitable finiteness conditions~\cite{lesnickWright:rivet,Miller:2019}.
+For example, is there an effective algorithm for computing the distance $d_{W}$ between two finitely-presented two-parameter persistence modules?
+Furthermore, for particular applications in which generalized persistence modules arise, one may ask whether or not our distances are stable.